-- 3.8.1 The SA-DRC is intended to capture JTD risk for equity and credit instruments. - 3.8.2 An AI should calculate the SA-DRC to capture the JTD risk in three components (i) non-securitisation, (ii) securitisations (non-CTP) and (iii) securitisations (CTP).
-The final default risk charge under the STM approach is the simple sum of the three components. - 3.8.3 An AI should apply the following step-by-step approach to determine the SA-DRC for each component: - determine the gross JTD risk amount for each instrument subject to default risk separately; - determine the net JTD risk amount with respect to each obligor by offsetting the gross JTD risk amount of long and short exposures with respect to the same obligor (where permissible); - determine the risk-weighted net JTD risk amount by prescribed risk weights and allocate them into different buckets (taking into account the hedging benefit ratio within the bucket) for the calculation of bucket level DRC; and
+- 3.8.1 The SA-DRC is intended to capture JTD risk for equity and credit instruments. - 3.8.2 An Al should calculate the SA-DRC to capture the JTD risk in three components (i) non-securitisation, (ii) securitisations (non-CTP) and (iii) securitisations (CTP).
+The final default risk charge under the STM approach is the simple sum of the three components. - 3.8.3 An Al should apply the following step-by-step approach to determine the SA-DRC for each component: - determine the gross JTD risk amount for each instrument subject to default risk separately; - determine the net JTD risk amount with respect to each obligor by offsetting the gross JTD risk amount of long and short exposures with respect to the same obligor (where permissible); - determine the risk-weighted net JTD risk amount by prescribed risk weights and allocate them into different buckets (taking into account the hedging benefit ratio within the bucket) for the calculation of bucket level DRC; and - determine the overall SA-DRC based on the bucket level DRC.

-51 Where an AI cannot satisfy the HKMA that the residual risk add-on provides a sufficiently prudent capital charge, the HKMA would address any potentially under-capitalised risks by imposing a conservative additional capital charge under Pillar 2A.
+51 Where an AI cannot satisfy the HKMA that the residual risk add-on provides a sufficiently prudent capital charge, the HKMA would address any potentially under-capitalised risks by imposing a conservative additional capital charge under Pillar 2.